Stormz537/police-app/README.md

 # police-app
-App developed for Alphalog Caledonie as a junior developer with React Native, NodeJS and Firebase
+App developed for Alphalog Caledonie as a junior developer with React Native (javascript), NodeJS and Firebase

 Project is private